-The recommendation for adolescent minors to have access to HIV and STI preventative services and medication does not come without the recognition of ethical and legal considerations, messaging and unintended consequences.
-14 Laws should be enacted to support adolescent access to preventative services and be in consideration of insurance provider policies, and patient confidentiality.
+The recommendation for adolescent minors to have access to HIV and STI preventative services and medication does not come without the recognition of ethical and legal considerations, messaging and unintended consequences.17 Laws should be enacted to support adolescent access to preventative services and be in consideration of insurance provider policies, and patient confidentiality.
+Furthermore, Teens need the resources to make healthier reproductive and sexual health choices including greater access to contraception, testing, treatment and prevention services.
+Current Nevada Revised Statute 129.060 does not allow minors to obtain contraception without parental consent.